The Ultimate Guide To Chlamydia

 How Can I Get Chlamydia?

-Short answer: though all different kinds of skin contact during sex.
+Short answer: Through all different kinds of skin contact during sex.

 Long answer: You get the chlamydia bacteria when one person’s vulva, vagina, cervix, penis, anus or used sex toys, touches another person’s genitals.